Student Government Association

 Appointments of the Executive Council, subject to the following stipulations will fill any vacancy in the Student Senate:

-- The appointee must have a 2.0 grade point average or better, paid the student activity fee, and be of the same class standing and curriculum as the Senator or Alternate being replaced.
+- The appointee must have a 2.0 grade point average or better, and paid the student activity fee.

 Vacancies may occur automatically under the following conditions:

 - Failure to register as a student.

 - Voluntary withdrawal from the college.